Sadman-Ishtiak/My-Learning-Blog/README.md

 1. How to syntax highlight with code copy button
 2. How to render an equation
 3. Basic design of the webpage
+4. Inline equations are not rendering the library i used prints equations in a separate line at the center of container.

 Things that are causing problems
-1. Inline equations are not rendering the library i used prints equations in a separate line at the center of container.
+1. Theme toggling
+2. Syntax setup
+3. Designing the output setup for the contents

 Things not tried yet
 1. Theme design configuration in the webpage